-Tips and tools: Costco’s Kirkland play, Trello’s “one to four million,” CIA elicitation tricks, and stories from the front line
+Tips and tools: Costco’s Kirkland play, CIA elicitation tricks, and what it’s like to be someone else

 Here are some great resources we have recently shared with one another